 Well, let me tell you a little about that.
 For us, Disney is the Holy Grail for vinyl soundtracks.
 Guardians of the Galaxy was important for us, aside from being a hit and one of the best soundtracks of 2014, because it left the door slightly ajar for us to work more with Disney.
 When we started talking them they said “send us your wishlist, and we’ll see what we can do” and The Rocketeer was #1 on that list.

 All I can say for now is that yes, Rob was referring to that Horner score, and Mondo was working on towards a vinyl release of The Rocketeer, but it has since been put on pause for a variety of reasons.
-It’s one of our favorites and we’d still love to do it someday so fingers crossed.
+It’s one of our favorites and we’d still love to do it someday, so, fingers crossed.

 Many other labels put out extended or complete scores, and it’ll be great to finally have that out there as well.
 But I could only image what you guys would do with that!
 Guess we’ll wait to see what happens.
-Glad to know another fan of that score. *laughs* So, that aside, what would you want to put out?
+Glad to know another fan of that score.
+So, that aside, what would you want to put out?

-I have to say that doing Back to the Future really got me going on Silvestri again, so I’d love to do one of my favorite score which is Who Framed Roger Rabbit.
-I don’t know that we’ll ever get to do it, and that would be a dream come true.
-It’s difficult when it’s a studio mash up like that, and being a Warner Bros/Disney affair you’ll learn that at the time, who knows how difficult it was to secure those licenses, but it certainly didn’t make it any easier for anyone working on those things later on own the line.
+I have to say that doing Back to the Future really got me going on Silvestri again, so I’d love to do one of my favorite scores which is Who Framed Roger Rabbit.
+I don’t know that we’ll ever get to do it, but that would be a dream come true.
+It’s difficult when it’s a studio mash up like that, and being a Warner Bros/Disney affair you’ll learn that at the time, who knows how difficult it was to secure those licenses, but it certainly didn’t make it any easier for anyone working on those things later on down the line.
 So even if we could do it, who knows what the artwork would have to be like because you’d have to deal with different studios who have in mind what their characters have to look like.
 Still, that would be a complete dream come true.